Casper-Guo/EECS-486-RMP-Sentiment-Analysis/README.md

 Webscrapping artifacts.

 ### `./`
+- `GUI.ipynb`: Implements a interactive demo GUI where users can enter text and see the model predictions.
 - `data_acquisiton.py`: Given a list of profIDs, use RMPAPI to retrieve relevant information in JSON format.
 - `experiment.ipynb`: Benchmarking with different encodings and machine learning models.
 - `scraper.py`: Selenium program to retrieve UMich profIDs.